Pete Herman

 Pete Herman (February 12, 1896 – April 13, 1973) was one of the all-time great bantamweight world champions.
 An American of Italian heritage and descent, Herman was born Peter Gulotta in New Orleans, Louisiana, and fought from 1912 until 1927.
 He retired with a record of 69 wins (19 by KO), 11 losses, 8 draws and 61 no-decisions in 149 bouts.
 His managers were Jerome Gargano, Doc Cutch, Sammy Goldman and Red Walsh.
 Nat Fleisher, Ring Magazine editor and founder, impressively rated Herman as the #2 best all time bantamweight.

 Early life

-Herman was born on February 12, 1896, in Convent, Louisiana, to a family of Italian descent.
+Herman was born Peter Gulotta on in Convent, Louisiana, to Sicilian immigrant parents from Corleone, Italy.
+His father, Calogero Gulotta, worked unloading bananas from freighters along the Mississippi River.

+Raised in a working-class Italian-American family, Herman spent much of his childhood in New Orleans, leaving school after the eighth grade to help support his family.
+He worked as a shoeshine boy and later as a bellhop, often earning more than his father.
+Herman’s interest in boxing began while reading the Police Gazette at the barbershop where he shined shoes.
+He started sparring with local fighters and adopted the ring name “Pete Herman” to conceal his boxing activities from his father.

 Boxing career

 Herman fought his first professional fight around 1912 at age 16.
 According to boxing lore, Herman earned some of his living as a "bootblack" or shoe shine before making it as a boxer.
 Two years after his first bout, he held his own during a 10-round, no-decision bout against World bantamweight champion Kid Williams on June 20, 1914, at the Pelican Stadium in New Orleans, though losing the bout in the opinion of the local Times-Picayune.

 Herman was a smooth boxer and great body puncher, particularly skilled at inside fighting.
 He defeated San Franciscan Eddie Campi on September 13, 1914, in a twenty-round points decision in New Orleans.

 In his first eighteen bouts, between September 1912 and July 1913, his only loss was to Johnny Fisse on points.
 He later drew on his loss to Fisse on September 29, 1913, fighting him again in Memphis, Tennessee, and making Fisse his most frequent career opponent.